-Walters House is home to girls aged between 7 and 13 and is named after Minette Walters, a former pupil and the famous crime fiction author.
-Girls sleep in light and colourful dormitories or twin bedded rooms and can relax in communal areas such as the fondly named ‘sit’, a games room and the kitchen.
-Boarding in Walters is like being part of one big busy, caring and happy family where you’re surrounded by friends and cared for by a team of dedicated House staff.
-Our Housemistress is Mrs Reyes Avila and our Deputy Housemistress is Mrs Wendy Laptain.
+Cooper House is home to girls aged between 13 and 16 and is named after Jilly Cooper, a former pupil and well known novelist.
+Boarding in Cooper is like being part of one big busy, caring and happy family where you’re surrounded by friends and cared for by a team of dedicated House staff.
+Cooper's Housemistress is Mrs Miranda Edouard and our Deputy Housemistress is Mrs Vicky Wilson.

 The happiness and welfare of our girls is everything.
 We guide and support them both pastorally and academically with care and sensitivity, and encourage them to take part in diverse extra-curricular activities.

 Click the link for the Cooper House handbook for 2018-19.